Ask Question

 when the goal of treatment is a durable complete response (versus management).

-PET is used here to determine if residual masses are active or scar tissue.
+PET is sometimes used in this setting to determine if residual masses are active or scar tissue.

 Restaging at relapse: